 As with all our forecasts, please give us feedback.

 We are always grateful for feedback from those using the service.
-Here is the text of an email that came in early May.
+Here is the text of, and reply to an email that came in mid July.

 The one weather condition that is genuinely scary to me is lightning (I can handle anything else)